ajmeyghani/toaster/README.md

 Simple toaster in vanilla JavaScript for modern browsers.

-**Work in progress, do not use in production.
-The API is not stable.**
+**🚀 Work in progress, do not use in production yet.**

+## Why

+- 🦄 Very Simple
+- ⚡ Light-weight, < 2kb gzipped CSS + JS
+- 😎 Modern
+- 📦 Zero Dependencies
+- 🔌 Compatible with all modern UI frameworks and libraries
+- 🎨 Easily customizable with themes and custom CSS

-## DEMO
+## Demo

 **Check out the [demo](https://ajmeyghani.github.io/toaster/gh-pages/) page.** You can use it to play around with different kinds of toasts.

-## Why

-I was looking for a very simple toaster, but I couldn't find one.
-Most of the toasters out there pack a lot of features that I didn't need.
-This toaster is very simple, it only shows one toast at a time.
-Also, it's very lightweight (< 2.3kb gzipped), has zero dependencies, and is written for modern browsers.
-The CSS is also very well organized, you can easily override it or use it to create new themes and animations with no hassle.

 ## Browser Support